Amish Iridologist In Pictures

 They take cash only!
 Be aware and bring around $300.
 I’m not saying you will spend it all but it is better to have it if you need it.
 There are some herbs/supplements that he doesn’t have.
 He will mark that on your sheet of information.
 You will go down the hill to Mountain Air Herbs.
 They can complete your order.
 Mountain Air Herbs is not run by the Amish, but they do help Reuben out.
 They do take credit cards!

 I cannot and do not make appointments for them.
 We have simply been there 2 times.
-Once for Hunter and me.
+Once for H and me.
 The second time, we brought all of our children.
 I am happy to answer any questions that you might have.